horjarobert/ArduinoEx/romanianNeighbors/README.md

 ### Purpose
 ***
 - Use structs;
-- "Have at least one Arduino projects per day :)";
+- "Have at least one Arduino projects per week :)";
 - Improve my programming skills.
 ***
 ### How it works?